How To Put a Chain on a Chainsaw? The Absolute Guideline

 Aligning the guide bar

-Make sure that you properly thread the chain around the clutch drum as well as the guide bar.
-Pull the guide bar’s nose away from the saw to put some tension.
+Make sure the chain is properly wrapped around both the clutch drum and the guide bar.
+To make things tighter, pull the nose of the guide bar away from the saw.

 Step 7